rhdhorchestrator/orchestrator-demo/06_form-widget-demo/README.md

 ### Dynamic Course Select Workflow
 This is a simple workflow demonstrating the use of the orchestrator-form-widgets library with dynamic form behavior.

+Comprehensive documentation with examples and full list of widgets can be found in [orchestratorFormWidgets.md](https://github.com/redhat-developer/rhdh-plugins/blob/main/workspaces/orchestrator/docs/orchestratorFormWidgets.md).

 *Input Schema* Uses dynamic-course-select__main-schema.json, as explained below.

 *Execution Flow:*